Job Interviews - How To Win at Job Interviews

 Knowing about the employer will help you prepare a job interview strategy and appropriate questions and points to emphasize.

-The first job interview is a screening interview that could be conduct over the phone or at the place of employment.
+The first job interview is a screening interview that could be conducted over the phone or at the place of employment.
 In screening interviews, many interviewers will spend more time describing their opportunities than asking you specific questions.

 The second job interview process is longer, lasting anywhere from two hours to a whole day.
 It could include testing, lunch or dinner, a facility tour and a series of interviews with various employers.
 You should come away from the second interview with a thorough understanding of the work environment and job responsibilities and have enough information to decide on a job offer should one be extended.